camunda/camunda-docs-manual/content/user-guide/security.md

 FSP itself can not be disabled in the engine.
 All properties that are influenced by this can however be configured in the environment via system properties and the `jaxp.properties` file.
 See the [Oracle documentation](https://docs.oracle.com/javase/tutorial/jaxp/limits/using.html) on how to determine the right limits and how to set them.

+Since BPMN schema validation requires external XSD documents, the property `http://javax.xml.XMLConstants/property/accessExternalSchema` is by default configured to value `all`, which enables referencing XML schemas by any supported protocol.
+This can be overridden via the system property `javax.xml.accessExternalSchema`, however a value set via `jaxp.properties` does not take effect.

 ## Security Configuration in the external Environment

 Camunda integrates into an environment, most prominently the database and, when using the web applications or the REST API, also a webserver.
 In order to secure your Camunda deployment as a whole, the integration is relevant.